 I also studied peaks I hadn't seen before.
 Morrowmount caught my eye and two weeks later we returned to ascend it.

-Exshaw Ridge: the arrow indicates our turnaround point.
+Exshaw Ridge: the arrow indicates our turnaround point

-Reaching the ridge
+Gaining the ridge

-Looking back at the ridge we covered.
+Looking back along the ridge

-Mount Fable dominates the background.
+Mount Fable dominates the background here

-The ridge becomes more interesting farther along.
+The ridge became more rugged

-Some interesting scenery along the ridge.
+Some nice scenery along the latter part of the ridge

 82 O/3 Canmore